ziyaoh/nondeterministic-notes/OSTEP.md

 #### Sun Network File System (NFSv2)

-NFSv2 file server is stateless, leaving client filesystem to do the state management.
+NFSv2 file server is **stateless**, leaving client filesystem to do the state management.
 This is to help with simple server crash recovery.

+Most NFS requests are **idempotent** so that client could simply retry the request if not responded timely.
+Idempotency enables simple error handling.

+**Client-side caching** is employed to improve performance.
+NFS clients implement **flush-on-close** consistency semantics and checks for stale local cache while opening a file with a *GETATTR* request, to address the local caching consistency problem.
+They also implemented **attribute cache** to help with the problem of too many *GETATTR* requests..

+When serving a Write request, NFS file servers has to commit each write to persistent storage before replying the client of success.

+#### The Andrew File System (AFS)

+AFS does **whole-file cachine** on **local disk** of the client machine that is accessing a file.

+AFSv2 introduced the notion of a callback that the server promise to inform the client when a file that the client is caching has been modified.
+This is to address the problem of too many stale cache checking.